swebra/cmput291-MP2/Report.md

 ## Software Design
 #### For Phase 1:
+`phase2.py` handles the CLI arguments and has the following responsibilities: Initialize the database connection (via `database.py`), read json entries from the Posts.json, Tags.json and Votes.json files within the json/ directory and insert the documents into the `291db` database.

 #### For Phase 2:
 `phase1.py` handles the CLI arguments and has only three responsibilities: Initialize the database connection (via `database.py`), display statistics about the current user if a UID is provided, and pass the user information to the main execution loop of `logged_in.py`.